BetrixDev/hytale-kotlin-library/README.md

 [![](https://jitpack.io/v/BetrixDev/hytale-kotlin-library.svg)](https://jitpack.io/#BetrixDev/hytale-kotlin-library)

+> [!CAUTION]
+> This library is a proof-of-concept more than anything and hasn't been tested.

 Kotlin extensions and DSLs for Hytale server plugin development.
 Reduce boilerplate, increase type safety, and write cleaner server plugins.

 ## Installation